matiix310/intra-tweaker/README.md

   bun run dev
 ```

-To build and run for firefox, you need to use the `dev:firefox` script:
+To build and run for Firefox, you need to use the `dev:firefox` script:

 ```sh
   bun run dev:firefox --mv2 # for manifest v2
 ```

-To test the extension in "production mode", you can bundle the output and load it into a chrome / firefox client from the extensions menu:
+To test the extension in "production mode", you can bundle the output and load it into a chrome / Firefox client from the extensions menu:

 ```sh
   bun run zip